OCA/web/web_widget_x2many_2d_matrix/README.rst

     Use another field to display in the table header field_label_y_axis
-    Use another field to display in the table header x_axis_clickable
+    Use another field to display in the table header field_value
-    It indicates if the X axis allows to be clicked for navigating to the field (if it's a many2one field).
-True by default y_axis_clickable
-    It indicates if the Y axis allows to be clicked for navigating to the field (if it's a many2one field).
-True by default field_value
     Show this field as value
 show_row_totals